Tagore sculpture controversy

-Tagore Sculpture Controversy was a incident happened in the campus area of Dhaka University, Bangladesh.
+Tagore Sculpture Controversy was an incident in the campus area of Dhaka University, Bangladesh.
 On 14 February 2023, a temporary sculpture of Rabindranath Tagore was installed there by some student to make people aware of various issues in the country.
 But the university authority silently removed it and later showed the reason of installing without taking prior permission.
 Later, the broken pieces of the sculpture were found in a shed near the campus, drawing criticism from the authority.